renpy/renpy/sphinx/source/screens.rst

                 xalign 0.5
                 action Return()

-See also how dissmiss is used in conjuction with :ref:`nearrect <sl-nearrect>`.
+See also how dismiss is used in conjuction with :ref:`nearrect <sl-nearrect>`.

 .. _sl-fixed: